argilla-io/argilla/docs/_source/getting_started/argilla.md

 ## 🤝 Contribute

-We love contributors and have launched a [collaboration with JustDiggit](https://argilla.io/blog/introducing-argilla-community-growers) to hand out our very own bunds and help the re-greening of sub-Saharan Africa.
 To help our community with the creation of contributions, we have created our [developer](https://docs.argilla.io/en/latest/community/developer_docs.html) and [contributor](https://docs.argilla.io/en/latest/community/contributing.html) docs.
-Additionally, you can always [schedule a meeting](https://calendly.com/argilla-office-hours/30min) with our Developer Advocacy team so they can get you up to speed.
+Additionally, you can always [schedule a meeting](https://calendly.com/david-berenstein-huggingface/30min) with our Developer Advocacy team so they can get you up to speed.

 ## 🥇 Contributors